Izza (singer): Career

 Izza joined a rock band as a guitarist, pianist, and singer when she was a teenager.
 Jay Z and Kanye West's collaborative studio album Watch the Throne was an early inspiration for Izza's music.
 She has also cited Gwen Stefani, will.i.am, Pharrell Williams, and Fergie as inspirations.

-Her early music was mostly electronic dance music and hip hop, and now she mostly writes pop music.
-She made her professional pop debut in 2020 with the release of her single 405.
-Later that year she released the single God of Los Angeles.
+Her early music consisted of electronic dance music and hip hop, and progressed into pop music.
+She made her professional pop debut in 2020 with the release of her single "405".
+Later that year she released the single "God of Los Angeles".
 She performed at 320 Festival, an online mental health music festival, alongside Chris Martin of Coldplay, Kiiara, Elohim, Social House, and Echosmith.
 Izza founded Red Roze Records, a small music production company that she produces her music through.

-In 2021, she released the single Too Hot, Crying in Silver Lake and LAX to JFK.
-In 2022, she released the singles Love Bracelets, Shut Up!, Nintendo Bitch and Popstar.
+In 2021, she released the single "Too Hot", "Crying in Silver Lake" and "LA to JFK".
+In 2022, she released the singles "Love Bracelets", "Shut Up!", "Nintendo Bitch" and "Popstar".

 In 2022, Izza purchased a billboard in Los Angeles to advertise her music.
 The billboard was reportedly outside the residence of her former boyfriend.
 She posted a TikTok video of her posing under the billboard with the caption "My ex cheated on me so I got a billboard with my face on it in front of his apartment so him and his new girl can see me every day", which went viral with over 4.3 million views and thousands of comments.
 Her actions were applauded by major brands including Tinder and European Wax Center.
 Izza releases samples of her music on TikTok, and used the social media platform to promote her music.

 Her debut EP, I Say This With Love, was released in July 2022.

-In 2023, Izza released the single United States of Robbery.
+In 2023, Izza released the single "United States of Robbery".

 On October 14, 2023, Izza performed at Audacy's 10th Annual We Can Survive music festival at the Prudential Center in Newark, New Jersey.
 She was the opener for Maroon 5, OneRepublic, Kelly Clarkson, and David Kushner.
 The concert raised over $600,000 for the American Foundation for Suicide Prevention.

 In November 2024, she released an EP titled Because I'm Blonde.

+In 2025, Izza released an EP titled Confessions of a Valley Girl.
+In the same year she was named as an artist to watch for 2026 by Galore Magazine.
+The article praised her single "Swan Lake" and the EP.

+In 2026, she released her EP A Night At The Ballet: Act 1.